 He knew his parents were only lightly teasing him, but the humiliation was painful.
 How could they already know about his thoughts on Caitlin?
 Was it so obvious?

-"You don't think Caitlin is pretty?"
-His father asked.
+"You don't think Caitlin is pretty?" his father asked.

 "Of course I do!"

-The snickering turned into full laughter at that.
+Their snickering blossomed into laughter at that.

-Perhaps it wouldn't be so bad if the whole world wasn't able to see it from miles away.
+The new feeling of wonder coincided with a sense of painful dread.
+Jamie had to come to terms with the fact that there was a better chance of the sun careening into his house than her returning his feelings.
+It might not be so bad if the whole world wasn't able to see it from miles away.
 He only hoped Caitlin wasn't cognizant of the truth.
-There was no way to know for certain if, but she hadn't cursed his soul and sped off in disgust, which was a good sign.
+She didn't imply anything to that effect, but she hadn't cursed his soul and sped off in disgust, which was a good sign.

 Did Caitlin like funny guys?